Click to start searching

 • hold a meeting to get members’ approval to incorporate

 Choosing an appropriate structure is important.
 If you use a legal structure that is not right for your group’s aims and activities, your group may run into legal difficulties when it tries to carry out its activities.
-Changing structure can be costly and time consuming.
+Changing structure, if this is possible, can be costly and time consuming.

-Once your group has decided which incorporated structure to use, the next step is to set up the separate legal body (which will be registered with the relevant government body).
+Once your group has decided which incorporated structure to use, the next step is to register the group with the relevant government body.
 This is incorporation.

 The incorporation process is different for each type of legal structure.